Mobile Homes FAQ

 Are mobile and manufactured homes more prone to fire?

-No. The reason you think that is because the newspapers and TV stations don’t know how to feature any positive stories regarding mobile homes.
+No. The reason you think that is because the newspapers and TV stations don’t know how to feature any positive stories regarding mobile homes and journalist can be lazy and biased.
 Four stick built homes and a mobile home could catch fire and they would only report the mobile home fire.
 Have you ever seen a positive news story regarding mobile homes?
 Me either!

 On a serious note, Foremost Insurance did a national fire study and found that site-built homes were more than 2 times as likely to experience fire than manufactured homes.

 They found that 17 site built homes out of 1000 had home fires as opposed to only 8 per 1000 manufactured homes.

 In 1994 there was a new federal law initiated to make all homes more energy efficient.
 Manufactured homes have to abide by those laws.